Hecsall/arduino-midi-footswitch/README.md

 USB MIDI Pedal built with Arduino.

->Disclaimer:
+>Disclaimer:<br>
->Please note, i'm not a C developer, so if the code looks ugly/poorly optimized you know why.
+>Please note, i'm not a C developer, so if the code looks ugly/poorly optimized you know why.<br>
->Everything i made was possible thanks to many info on the web, documentation and trial and error.
+>Everything i made was possible thanks to many info on the web, documentation and trial and error.<br>
->I'm not planning to actively support this project, i just thought it could be useful to have a small guide on how i made this, since i didn't found anything really straightforward at that point of time.
+>I'm not planning to actively support this project, i just thought it could be useful to have a small guide on how i made this, since i didn't found anything really straightforward at that point of time.<br>
 >Hope this could come in handy for someone.